 all_samples = torch.cat(all_samples, dim=0).to(device)

-# 3 - Sort all samples and collect the ranges of each rank as equidistant
+# 4 - sort all samples and choose range boundaries for each rank

 all_samples = all_samples.sort()[0]